Damnation Festival

+Damnation Festival is a yearly heavy metal music festival held each November at the Bowlers Exhibition Centre (BEC) in Manchester, England.
+It is described as the biggest indoor extreme metal festival in Europe, with more than 40 bands playing on three stages and a capacity of about 6,000 attendees.

-Damnation Festival is an annual one-day heavy metal music festival currently held at Bowlers Exhibition Centre in Manchester.
-It was held at Jilly's Rockworld in Manchester from 2005 to 2006 and then University of Leeds from 2007 until 2021.
-It is organised by Gavin McInally and Paul Farrington.
+Damnation was first held at Jilly's Rockworld in Manchester from 2005 to 2006 and then at the University of Leeds from 2007 until 2021, before moving to the larger BEC arena and becoming a two-day event.
+It is organized by Gavin McInally and Paul Farrington.

 Damnation 2005

-The first Damnation Festival was held on 16 October 2005 at Jillys Rockworld, Manchester, England.
-There were fifteen bands over two stages, headlined by Raging Speedhorn and Entombed.
-Tickets for the inaugural festival were priced at £13.
+The first Damnation Festival was held on 16 October 2005 at Jilly's Rockworld, Manchester, England.
+Fifteen bands performed on two stages, headlined by Raging Speedhorn and Entombed.

 Damnation 2006

-The second annual Damnation Festival was held on 15 October 2006 at Jillys Rockworld, Manchester, England.
-There were fourteen bands over two stages, headlined by The Haunted and Akercocke.
-Tickets for the festival were priced at £15.
+The second annual Damnation Festival was held on 15 October 2006 at Jilly's Rockworld, Manchester, England.
+Fourteen bands performed on two stages, headlined by The Haunted and Akercocke.

 Damnation 2007

-The third annual Damnation Festival was held on 20 October 2007 and saw the festival move to a new venue at Leeds Metropolitan University, Leeds, England.
-There were eighteen bands over two stages, headlined by Kreator and Anaal Nathrakh.
-Tickets for the festival were priced at £22.
+The third annual Damnation Festival was held on 20 October 2007 at Leeds Metropolitan University, Leeds, England.
+There were eighteen bands performing on two stages, headlined by Kreator and Anaal Nathrakh.

 Damnation 2008

 The fourth annual Damnation Festival was held on 22 November 2008 and saw the festival move to another new venue at University of Leeds, Leeds, England.
-The change of venues allowed the festival to expand to three stages incorporating seventeen bands with headliners Carcass, Cathedral and Pitchshifter.
-Tickets for the festival were priced at £29.
+The change of venues allowed the festival to expand to three stages incorporating seventeen bands headlined by Carcass, Cathedral and Pitchshifter.

-British band Raging Speedhorn were initially booked to play the festival in what would be their last show, however they later cancelled to take on a more lucrative final tour in Japan.
+British band Raging Speedhorn were initially booked to play their last show at the festival, but cancelled in favour of a last tour in Japan.
 Carcass would make this show their only UK show on their comeback tour.

 Damnation 2009

 The fifth annual Damnation Festival was held on 24 October 2009 at University of Leeds, Leeds, England.
-The organizers have announced the festival would again cover three stages but open doors earlier to allow for more bands and less clashes across the stages.
-Headline acts for 2009 were Life of Agony, Lock Up and Jesu.
+The organizers announced the festival would again cover three stages but open doors earlier to prevent clashes between bands.
+The headline acts for 2009 were Life of Agony, Lock Up and Jesu.

 Life of Agony's headline slot was their only UK appearance in 2009.

 This appearance was Mistress's last show and Rotting Christ's only English show for 2009.

-Negura Bunget and Extreme Noise Terror were originally booked to play the Terrorizer stage but both had to pull out.
+Negura Bunget and Extreme Noise Terror were originally booked to play the Terrorizer stage but both pulled out.
 Negura Bunget played a make up set in May 2010 at sister festival Deathfest.

 On 3 June Entombed were announced on the festival line up.
 On 23 June the bands management issued a statement announcing that the band would not appear at the festival.

 Damnation 2010

 The sixth annual Damnation Festival was held on 6 November 2010 at University of Leeds, Leeds, England.
-Again the festival covered three stages.
 The Dillinger Escape Plan and Paradise Lost co-headlined the Jägermeister Stage, whilst Discharge headlined the Terrorizer stage and Alcest the Rock Sound Stage.
-Early bird ticket prices were £19 and full price tickets £27.